 Here I am, staring into the gorgeous eyes of a bloke who couldn’t be bothered to give me a second glance in school.
 Who couldn’t be bothered to give anyone a second glance.
-Here I am, laughing and talking with the guy who was always so distant and cold and so far above my lowly soul.
-And he’s giving me a place to stay, and dry clothes, and -
+Here I am, laughing and talking with the guy who was always so distant and cold and he’s giving me a place to stay, and dry clothes, and -

 Wow.
-I’m such a fucking idiot.
+I’m such an idiot.
 Lord, how could I not have seen it before?
-How fucking naïve can I get?
+How naïve can I get?
 Let’s be real now.
 What’s the only reason someone like him would invite someone like me back here?
 What’s the only reason he would pretend to care?

 I mean, really.
 How much more vulnerable could I be right now?

-“Ava,” Louis says softly.
-“I’m trying to help you.
+“Ava,” Louis says softly, “I’m trying to help you.
 You know that, right?
-I want to help you get better.”
+I want to help you.”